 What You Need to Know About Wrongful Death Settlements in Colorado

-If you have lost a loved one due to the negligence of someone else we urge you to reach out to our compassionate and caring law firm.
+If you have lost a loved one due to the negligence of someone else, we urge you to reach out to our compassionate and caring local law firm.
 At the Law Offices of Rodemer Kane we want to do all we can to help you through this difficult time, and we have the knowledge and experience with wrongful death claims to get you the compensation you need.
-Contact our Colorado Springs law office online or call 719-437-7286 to book a free case consultation.
+Our skilled attorneys work on a contingency fee basis—no fee unless we win your case.
+Contact our Colorado Springs law office online or call 719-437-7286 to book a free case consultation and case evaluation.

 What Is A Wrongful Death Claim?

 A wrongful death claim arises when the death of a person or persons is caused by the negligence, recklessness, or intentional misconduct of someone else.
-Wrongful death settlements are civil actions that the surviving family members or the deceased person’s estate will pursue to seek compensation for the damages incurred as a result of their loved one’s untimely death.
+Wrongful death settlements are civil actions that the surviving family members or beneficiaries or the deceased person’s estate will pursue to seek compensation for the damages incurred as a result of their loved one’s untimely death.
 These types of settlements are meant to alleviate the costs involved with the deceased’s death like the funeral, as well as to assist in providing financial compensation for the family moving forward.
+Common wrongful death cases arise from medical malpractice, hospital negligence, auto accidents, workplace incidents, nursing home abuse, and product liability.

 When Are You Eligible to File a Wrongful Death Claim?

-To determine if you are eligible to file a wrongful death claim you need to understand the criteria involved.
+To determine if you are eligible to file a wrongful death claim, you need to understand the criteria involved.
+Many people ask, “Do I qualify?” or “Who can file a wrongful death lawsuit?”
 Typically, wrongful death claims are only allowed to be filed by immediate family members such as spouses, children, or parents.
-In some cases, extended family members or dependents may also be eligible depending on the circumstances of their relationship to each other, for example if an aunt is the sole guardian for her niece, that young lady may be eligible to file a wrongful death suit should something tragic happen to her aunt.
+In some cases, extended family members or dependents may also be eligible, depending on the circumstances of their relationship to each other, for example, if an aunt is the sole guardian for her niece, that young lady may be eligible to file a wrongful death suit should something tragic happen to her aunt.

 It is also necessary to be able to prove that some sort of negligence or recklessness occurred, resulting in the death of the loved one.
+This may involve documenting negligent actions through medical records, police reports, autopsy reports, and expert witness testimony.
 It is best to consult with a wrongful death attorney knowledgeable about Colorado’s specific wrongful death laws to determine whether you have an eligible claim to pursue a wrongful death settlement.

 What Types of Damages Are There in Wrongful Death Cases?

-When a loved one dies it is tragic and even more so when their death could have in some way been prevented.
+When a loved one dies, it is tragic and even more so when their death could have been prevented in some way.
 Wrongful death settlements are meant to help compensate the surviving family members for both the economic and non-economic losses that they have suffered because of the death of their family member.
-The types damages that may be part of a wrongful death case include:
+Economic damages include quantifiable financial losses, while non-economic damages address intangible losses like consortium.
+The types of damages that may be part of a wrongful death case include:

 • Funeral and burial expenses

-• Loss of financial support from your loved one including future earnings
+• Loss of financial support from your loved one, including future earnings and lost wages

 • Loss of companionship, guidance, and emotional support